wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 There are two ways to license SQL Server in Windows Azure Virtual Machines:

 1. License mobility benefits that are part of Software Assurance.
-For more information, see [License Mobility through Software Assurance on Azure](http://azure.microsoft.com/pricing/license-mobility/).
+For more information, see [License Mobility through Software Assurance on Azure](/pricing/license-mobility/).

 1. Pay per hour rate of Azure Virtual Machines with SQL Server installed.
-See the “SQL Server” section in [Virtual Machines Pricing](/home/features/virtual-machines/#price//azure.microsoft.com/pricing/licensing-faq/%20).
+See the “SQL Server” section in [Virtual Machines Pricing](/home/features/virtual-machines/#price).

+For more information on licensing and current rates, see [Virtual Machines Licensing FAQ](/pricing/licensing-faq/%20).

 ## SQL Server Images Available in Azure Virtual Machine Gallery